Azidalus/Efficient-Automation-of-Immigration-Discourse-Analysis-in-News-Comments/README.md

 (The coding guideline can be found in repository as well)

 ### Approach for stances
 For stances, I explored the use of Anchored CorEx and a conversational language model Llama-3.
-The first approach proved to be not feasible at all, and the latter model turned out an efficient solution for stance labeling, with accuracy at 69%.
+The first approach proved to be not feasible at all, and the latter model turned out an efficient solution for stance labeling.

+Because the model can occasionally assign different stances to the same comment, stance prediction is performed three times, resulting in each comment having three predicted stances.
+The final stance for the comment is determined by the most prevalent stance among the three, and if all three stances differ, the final stance is labeled as “-”.

+#### Evaluation
+is performed

 ## Results